-IoT sensors collect data from vibrations, rotations, pressure, humidity, temperature, etc., and transfer info remotely to central databases for processing.
-This info enables companies to make informed decisions about how they operate their business.
+IoT sensors collect data from vibrations, rotations, pressure, humidity, temperature, etc., and transfer it remotely to central databases for processing.
+This information enables companies to make informed decisions about how they operate their businesses.

 Think of IoT as a living organism, like your body.
 The sensors are the nerve cells of IoT.
 They sense the physical state of their surroundings, communicate with each other, and send data to «the brain», which would be an IoT monitoring device, like a smartphone app.

 Nerve cells are also called neurons, which is why we call our devices neuron sensors.